 Ph.D., Temple University

-PRINCIPLES OF MARKETING:CA~ An introduction to the marketing system from a managerial perspective.
+PRINCIPLES OF MARKETING:CA ~ An introduction to the marketing system from a managerial perspective.
 Emphasis is on the environmental context of marketing, the marketing decision process in an organization, and basic marketing concepts.
 The role of marketing in society, and trends and issues confronting marketing managers are also addressed.
-This course fulfills the Social and Cultural Analysis requirement.
+(Previously MGMT 25500.)

 Core: Social/Cultural Analysis Meth